 2.4.1 Does the fuel tank vent outlet, or the vent line swan neck, rise at least as high as the filling point?
-R Check 1 the rise of each vent line.
-Fuel tank vent outlets, or the vent line swan neck must ris a height at least that of the fuel filling point. e to Applicability - where the filling point is mounted on a deck a swan neck in the vent line to the underside of the deck meets this Requirement. side
+Check the rise of each vent line.
+Fuel tank vent outlets, or the vent line swan neck must rise to a height at least that of the fuel filling point.

+Applicability - where the filling point is mounted on a deck a swan neck in the vent line to the underside of the deck meets this Requirement.

-2.4.2 Are petrol tank vent outlets fitted with a condition?
-Are petrol tank vent outlets fitted with a suitable proprietary flame arrester in good condition?
-Check each petrol tank vent outlet for the presence of a suitable proprietary flame arrester.
-Petrol tank vent outlets must be fitted with a suitable proprietary flame arrester.
+2.4.2p Are petrol tank vent outlets fitted with a suitable proprietary flame arrestor in good condition?

+Check each petrol tank vent outlet for the presence of a suitable proprietary flame arrestor.
 Check the condition of the suitable proprietary flame arrestor(s) including the flame arresting gauze.

+Petrol tank vent outlets must be fitted with a suitable proprietary flame arrestor.

-Suitable proprietary flame arresters and their fla arresting gauze must be free of signs of restriction or other damage or deterioration.
+Suitable proprietary flame arrestors and their flame arresting gauze must be free of signs of restrictions, or other damage or deterioration.

-Applicability - flame arresters not recognised as being of suitable proprietary manufacture may be supported by satisfactory documentation.
+Applicability - flame arrestor not recognised as being of suitable proprietary manufacture may be supported by satisfactory documentation.
 Examiners must be careful not to mistake a water tank vent outlet for a suitable proprietary flame arrestor; supporting information is provided at Appendix 2.